Len Barchard

 Leonard Barchard (3 February 1909 – 14 July 1975) represented the New Zealand rugby league team in 1930, becoming the 203rd Kiwi.
 He played one match on their tour of Australia and another against Auckland on his return.
 He also played for Auckland while representing three clubs in the Auckland Rugby League competition, City Rovers, Devonport United, and Marist Old Boys.
 He was the uncle of Kiwi, Des Barchard, while his brother Lawrence (Laurie) played seniors for City also.

 Early life

-Barchard was born on 3 February 1909 to Annie Barchard and Samuel Joseph Barchard.
-He had eight siblings; Albert (b.
-1904), Lawrence (Laurie) (b.
-1906), Mary Kathleen Veronica (b.
-1911), Thelma Mildred Annie (b.
-1912), Victor Joseph John (b.
-1914), Vernun Vivienne Josephine (b.
-1916), and Mona Marjorie Edna (b.
-1917).
+Barchard was born on 3 February 1909 to Annie Barchard (nee Guerin) and Samuel Joseph Barchard.
+He had six siblings; Eileen Barchard (1913-1914), and half siblings to his fathers second wife Johanna Josephine Annie Keane who were; Mary Kathleen Veronica Barchard (1911-?), Annie Thelma Mildred Barchard (1912-2001), Victor Joseph John Barchard (1914-1990), Verdun Vivian Josephine Barchard (1916-1986), and Edna Mona Marjorie Barchard (1918-?).

 Playing career

 City Rovers

 Barchard began playing rugby league for City Rovers senior side in 1929 after transferring there from Ponsonby United at the beginning of the season.
 He debuted against Ellerslie on 4 May in the second row.
 His older brother Lawrence (‘Laurie’ in match reports) was playing at fullback for City Rovers also after debuting in 1928.
 Len wasn't mentioned in a match report until he was said to do “excellent work in the tight” in their round 5 match against Newton Rangers.
 He finished the 1929 season playing 15 matches for City Rovers who finished 3rd in the championship with a 9 win, 5 loss record.